ADMISSION TO THE SIXTH FORM (16+)

 Languages: Mandarin Chinese*

 Candidates should be prepared to write a paragraph in Chinese about themselves, which should include a range of GCSE sentence patterns.
-They also need to read and answer questions on a short text.
+They also need to read and answer questions on a short text and complete two translation exercises: Chinese to English and English to Chinese.

 Mathematics and Further Mathematics* (two separate exams)